syzzzhou/CSCI-596-Project-parallel-computation-of-SVD/README.md

 ### OpenMP
 After testing the one-thread code on several sets of matrices, I started writting the parallel part of openMP.
 I tested the multi-threading on a 500*300 matrix, and tested the case of 1, 2,and 4 threads.
 Finally, the time it takes is shown in SVD_omp.out.
 Finally, for the multiple thread part, the time consumed has decreased.
 However, one should notice that even for the case of 1 single thread, the time consumed is already very low(around 2 seconds), so the improvement in efficiency doesn't seem to be that noticeable.
 As a result, I suppose if we want to further see the improvement in efficiency, it may be better if we can test it on a even larger matrix.

+### MPI
+MPI Scaling Results and Analysis
+We ran the MPI-enabled Jacobi-based SVD on a computing cluster managed by Carc:

+Strong Scaling (Fixed Problem Size)

+Problem Setup: Matrix dimension fixed at 500 x 500, running 6 iterations.

+1 Process: Whole Running Time: 12.389271 s Distribute Data Time: 0.063291 s Parallel Compute Time: 12.325980 s

+2 Processes: Whole Running Time: 7.527608 s Distribute Data Time: 0.075265 s Parallel Compute Time: 7.452343 s

+4 Processes: Whole Running Time: 5.703966 s Distribute Data Time: 0.080741 s Parallel Compute Time: 5.623225 s

+Analysis: As we increase the number of processes from 1 to 4 for the same problem size, the runtime decreases significantly: From ~12.39 s with 1 process down to ~5.70 s with 4 processes.
+This shows good strong scaling: doubling the processes reduces computation time considerably.
+Data distribution overhead remains small, indicating efficient initialization and data partitioning.

+Weak Scaling (Isogranular Scaling)

+Problem Setup: Increase the matrix size proportionally to the number of processes, maintaining a similar workload per process.
+Six iterations were run for each configuration.

+1 Process (500 x 500): Whole Running Time: 12.076630 s Distribute Data Time: 0.002714 s Parallel Compute Time: 13.066708 s (Slight discrepancy may be due to timing noise)

+2 Processes (629 x 629): Whole Running Time: 14.895223 s Distribute Data Time: 0.018093 s Parallel Compute Time: 14.865921 s

+4 Processes (793 x 793): Whole Running Time: 20.631163 s Distribute Data Time: 0.038218 s Parallel Compute Time: 20.574913 s

+Analysis: As we increase both problem size and process count, total runtime increases from ~12 s (1 process) to ~20.6 s (4 processes).
+When performing weak scaling, the problem size and the number of processes both grow, keeping the per-process workload roughly constant.
+However, the total runtime still increases because:

+Increased total computation: Although each process handles a similar workload, the total amount of data and operations rises with the overall matrix dimensions.
+More global communication: Operations like MPI_Allreduce occur more frequently and involve more processes, increasing communication overhead.
+Longer iterations: Even if each process does roughly the same amount of work, the larger global problem size means more data to access, more rotations to compute, and extended synchronization periods, all contributing to a higher total runtime.
+The code’s parallelization strategy remains effective, but total runtime naturally increases with the increased global problem dimension.
+Data distribution times remain minimal, showing the overhead does not dominate runtime even as the problem scales.

+Overall Observations: Strong Scaling: Good performance improvements as we add more MPI processes, reducing runtime for a fixed-size matrix.
+Weak Scaling: Runtime grows as problem size and number of processes increase proportionally, as expected.
+The approach remains efficient for larger problems.
+Overheads: Data distribution overhead is small compared to the total compute time.
+Iteration Stability: All tests converged in 6 iterations, indicating consistent convergence properties for these test cases.